davidseid/algorithms/concepts/datastructures.md

 Unlike comparison sorting algorithms which cannot perform better than O(n log n), radix has a runtime of O(kn), where n is the number of elements and k is the number of passes of the sorting algorithm.

 #### Searching Algorithms

+Binary search is a good example to know, but think beyond it to consider leveraging binary trees or hash tables.